 • Ensure a risk assessment is carried out and strategies implemented to provide safe working environment for the LW.

 • Ensure that the LW has the relevant resources, training and information to work on their own safely.

 • Have procedures to deal with a LW having an accident or signalling an emergency.

-The BSIA’s Lone Worker Forum has produced a comprehensive guide to help employers understand their obligations to lone workers.
+The BSIA’s Lone Worker Section has produced a comprehensive guide to help employers understand their obligations to lone workers.
 Download your copy of Lone Workers: An Employer’s Guide.